 Watching the trends

 I don't think so.
 AR and DSO look healthy.
-For the last fully reported fiscal quarter, Abbott Laboratories' year-over-year revenue grew 4.1%, and its AR grew 7.0%.
+For the last fully reported fiscal quarter, Abbott Laboratories' year-over-year revenue grew 9%, and its AR grew 11%.
 That looks OK.
-End-of-quarter DSO increased 2.7% over the prior-year quarter.
-It was up 3.2% versus the prior quarter.
+End-of-quarter DSO increased 1.9% over the prior-year quarter.
+It was down 4.5% versus the prior quarter.
 Still, I'm no fortuneteller, and these are just numbers.
 Investors putting their money on the line always need to dig into the filings for the root causes and draw their own conclusions.

 Add Abbott Laboratories to My Watchlist.

-At the time thisarticle was published Seth Jayson had no position in any company mentioned here at the time of publication.
-You can view his stock holdings here.
-He is co-advisor ofMotley Fool Hidden Gems, which provides new small-cap ideas every month, backed by a real-money portfolio.
-The Motley Fool owns shares of Abbott Laboratories.
-Motley Fool newsletter services have recommended buying shares of Abbott Laboratories.
+At the time thisarticle was published Seth Jayson had a position in Johnson & Johnson at the time of publication.
+You can view his stock holdings here He is co-advisor ofMotley Fool Hidden Gems, which provides new small-cap ideas every month, backed by a real-money portfolio.
+The Motley Fool owns shares of Abbott Laboratories and Johnson & Johnson.
+Motley Fool newsletter services have recommended buying shares of Johnson & Johnson and Abbott Laboratories.
+Motley Fool newsletter services have recommended creating a diagonal call position in Johnson & Johnson.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.